-Thanks for visiting Today’s Creative Blog!
+Thanks for visiting Today’s Creative Life!
 If you enjoy my 10 Guest Room Essentials and Tips and free printables, you’ll want to subscribe to TCB!
+You can also find my Top Ten Recipes, my Top Ten DIY Home Projects & Top Ten Celebrations.

 Before you know it, the holidays will be here which means many of you may have house guests.
 Creating an inviting and comfortable guest room helps guest feel welcome and cared for and I’ve got some great printables below to help you do that!